Put children and the heart of recovery

 - They may intermittently attend school and receive education at in a medical alternative provision setting, at hospital or at home.

-When a child is receiving education in different settings it is important that their school and local authority work closely together to make sure they receive the right support in whatever setting they are being educated in.
+When children receive education in different settings it is important that their school and local authority work closely together to make sure they receive the right support in whichever setting they are being educated in.

 Our campaign on the legal situation in schools

 In 2014, the Alliance supported by many parents, successfully campaigned the Government to amend the Children and Families Act 2014 which now includes a duty on schools in England to support children with health conditions.

 The duty is accompanied by statutory guidance from the Department of Education which schools in England must now follow.